aprilandjan/vscode-node-debug-process-picker/README.md

 }
 ```

-When pressing <kbd>F5</kbd> to execute debugging task, the node process which its command name string matches `**/app.js` will be displayed, makes you focus on your specific program more easily.
+When pressing <kbd>F5</kbd> to execute this debugging task, the node process which its command name string matches `**/app.js` will be displayed, makes you focus on your specific program more easily.

 ## Settings